Building relationships to deliver innovative coverage

 You may obtain a form to Appoint a Personal Representative or Revoke a Personal Representative by contacting the Privacy Officer at their address listed on this Notice.
 The Plan retains discretion to deny access to your PHI to a Personal Representative to provide protection to those vulnerable people who depend on others to exercise their rights under these rules and who may be subject to abuse or neglect.

 Because HIPAA regulations give adults certain rights and generally children age 18 and older are adults, if you have dependent children age 18 and older covered under the Plan, and the child wants you, as the parent(s), to be able to access their protected health information (PHI), that child will need to complete a form to Appoint a Personal Representative to designate you (the employee/retiree) and/or your Spouse as their Personal Representatives.
-This does not apply to Explanation of Benefits (EOB) sent to an employee for services provided to the child or a spouse
+This does not apply to Explanation of Benefits (EOB) sent to an employee for services provided to the child or a spouse.

 The Plan will consider a parent, guardian, or other person acting in loco parentis as the Personal Representative of an unemancipated minor (a child generally under age 18) unless the applicable law requires otherwise.
 In loco parentis may be further defined by state law, but in general it refers to a person who has been treated as a parent by the child and who has formed a meaningful parental relationship with the child for a substantial period of time.
 Spouses and unemancipated minors may, however, request that the Plan restrict PHI that goes to family members as described above under the section titled “Your Individual Privacy Rights.”